newjersey/navigator.business.nj.gov/content/src/fundings/digital-media-tax.md

 openDate: ""
 dueDate: ""
 descriptionMd: The Digital Media Tax Credit Program provides a transferable credit against the corporate business tax and the gross income tax to incentivize companies to produce content in New Jersey.
----
+summaryDescriptionMd: >-
   The Digital Media Tax Credit Program provides a transferable credit against the corporate business tax and the gross income tax to incentivize companies to produce content in New Jersey.
 ---

-### Eligibility
+## Eligibility

 - Companies must produce content in New Jersey